Emmanuel Edmond, Profile Coming

 Dr. Doris Thompson, Profile Coming

 Dr. Loretta M. Shannon, retired educator after thirty-eight (38) years as a teacher and administrator.
-Shannon received her early education in the Greenville Public School District, undergraduate from Mississippi Valley State University, graduate from University of Mississippi and Delta State University and doctorate from Mississippi State University.
+Shannon received her early education in the Greenville Public School District, an undergraduate from Mississippi Valley State University, graduated from University of Mississippi and Delta State University and a doctorate from Mississippi State University.
 She was appointed to the Board of Trustees to complete an unfinished two years.
-She is currently serving a five year term.
+She is currently serving a five-year term.
 She is married, with two sons and five grandchildren.

 Shirley Cartlidge - was born in Indianola; she grew up and completed high school in Leland.
 She continued her education at Mississippi Valley State University and earned a bachelor's degree in English; additionally, she earned a master's degree in English and in Administration & Supervision from Delta State University.
 She was trained with the Mississippi Writing Thinking Institute from Mississippi State University and also is a graduate of the Delta Area Writing Project (an affiliate of the National Writing Project of California).
 Additional training included studies at Tuskegee Institute.

-Mrs. Cartlidge's career spanned 38 years in education -6 years with the Yazoo City Public School District and 32 years with Greenville Pubic School District.
-Her experience during those 38 years with Greenville Public School included that of English teacher, student council advisor, yearbook advisor, sponsor of National Honor Society and school wide chairman of the English Department, district-wide (GPDS) chairman of the English Department, peer evaluator, Director of curriculum and Professional development for Greenville Public School District and supervisor of reading and instruction and Director of Federal Programs for Yazoo City School District.
+Mrs. Cartlidge's career spanned 38 years in education -6 years with the Yazoo City Public School District and 32 years with Greenville Public School District.
+Her experience during those 38 years with Greenville Public School included that of English teacher, student council advisor, yearbook advisor, sponsor of National Honor Society and school-wide chairman of the English Department, district-wide (GPDS) chairman of the English Department, peer evaluator, Director of Curriculum and Professional development for Greenville Public School District and supervisor of reading and instruction and Director of Federal Programs for Yazoo City School District.

 Her work propelled her to participate in several very gratifying work-related appointments such as a member of the Board of Directors for Mississippi Student Councils and Mississippi PTA Board of Directors where is past State president.
 Additionally, she has served on the Carl Perkins Vocational Education Committee, the Governor's committee to study the Mississippi State Constitution.
 She is listed in 2000 Notable Women and Who's Who Among America's Teachers.